A Review of Evolutionary Multi-objective Clustering Approaches: A Literature Review of Evolutionary Multi-objective Clustering Algorithms

-Another line of works considers the integration of the general concepts of the existing fuzzy clustering algorithms, as FCM and FRC - Fuzzy Relational Clustering, with a multi-objective evolutionary approach (NSGA-II).
+Another line of studies considers the integration of the general concepts of the existing fuzzy clustering algorithms, such as FCM and FRC - Fuzzy Relational Clustering, with a multi-objective evolutionary approach (NSGA-II).
 Di Nuovo et al.~\cite{DiNuovo2007}, Wikaisuksakul~\cite{Wikaisuksakul2014} and Dong et al.~\cite{dong2018adaptive} presented fuzzy approaches integrating the NSGA-II with the FCM~\cite{bezdek2013pattern}.
-Di Nuovo et al.\cite{DiNuovo2007} introduced the NSGA-II\&FCM that optimize the number of features and $XB$ index to discover the best number of groups while pruning the features to reduce the dimensionality of the dataset.
-NSGA-II\&FCM algorithm uses a specific solution encoding that considers the FCM parameters (number of the cluster $k$ and FCM fuzzyfier $m$) and the features weights.
-Wikaisuksakul~\cite{Wikaisuksakul2014} presented the FCM-NSGA that optimize the $J_m$ and $Sep_{nfuzzy}$, considering SBX and polynomial operators.
-Dong et al.~\cite{dong2018adaptive} introduced the ADNSGA2-FCM that optimize the $DB$ and $\mathcal{I}$ indexes.
-ADNSGA2-FCM uses two solutions encoding, center-based and fuzzy membership matrix (a matrix with the degree of membership of each object), and the uniform mutation with two new crossover operators, Nearest Neighbor Matching Crossover Operation (an exchange of center in the nearest neighbor to produce solutions with the same number of clusters) and Truncation and Stitching Crossover Operation (an exchange of a set of center positions are performed to produce solutions with a different number of clusters).
-Moreover, they introduced an adaptive mechanism applied to compute the crossover and mutation probabilities that are changed according to the fitness of the current population.
-On the other hand, Paul and Shill~\cite{paul2018new} propose the FRC-NSGA/IFRC-NSGA, a hybrid method that combines the FRC algorithm~\cite{Skabar2013} and the NSGA-II to optimize the $J_m$ and $Sep_{nfuzzy}$.
+Di Nuovo et al.\cite{DiNuovo2007} introduced the NSGA-II\&FCM that optimize the number of features and the $XB$ index to discover the best number of groups while pruning the features to reduce the dimensionality of the dataset.
+NSGA-II\&FCM algorithm uses a specific solution encoding that considers the FCM parameters (number of the cluster $k$ and FCM fuzzyfier $m$) and the feature weights.
+Wikaisuksakul~\cite{Wikaisuksakul2014} introduced the FCM-NSGA, which optimizes the $J_m$ and $Sep_{nfuzzy}$ in NSGA-II, considering SBX and polynomial mutation operators.
+Dong et al.~\cite{dong2018adaptive} introduced the ADNSGA2-FCM that optimizes the $DB$ and $\mathcal{I}$ indexes.
+ADNSGA2-FCM uses a center-based and fuzzy membership matrix (a matrix with the degree of membership of each object) as an encoding.
+In terms of the evolutionary operators, it considers the uniform mutation with two new crossover operators, the Nearest Neighbor Matching Crossover Operation (an exchange of centers in the nearest neighbor to produce solutions with the same number of clusters) and the Truncation and Stitching Crossover Operation (an exchange of a set of center positions is performed to produce solutions with a different number of clusters).
+Moreover, they introduced an adaptive mechanism that is applied to compute the crossover and mutation probabilities that are changed according to the fitness of the current population.
+On the other hand, Paul and Shill~\cite{paul2018new} propose the FRC-NSGA/IFRC-NSGA, hybrid methods that combine the FRC algorithm~\cite{Skabar2013} and the NSGA-II to optimize the $J_m$ and $Sep_{nfuzzy}$.